 The Library is a modern 30,000 square feet facility.
-AMML maintains over 3000 print books, more than 250 print journals and subscription to a range of electronic resources including e-Journals and eBooks covering a wide range of medicine and allied health topics, bringing a wealth of up-to-date and reliable information to users.
+AMML maintains over 3000 print books, more than 250 print journals and subscription to a range of electronic resources including e-Journals and eBooks covering a wide range of medicine and allied health topics, bringing a wealth of up-todate and reliable information to users.
 The Library also has multiple copies of course core textbooks to support the curriculum at MBRU.
 Library electronic resources can be accessed remotely using the student's university email ID and password.
 Library resources include: More than 24 databases covering 11,000 electronic journals, and more than 10,000 electronic books.
-The Library has developed an extensive network for sharing educational resources and iournals with other libraries in the region.
-The Library databases also have 18 Core Databases including Acland Anatomy, Visible Body, BMJ Clinical Summaries and Web of Science.New students will receive an induction into using the Library and its online facilities as part of orientation, and librarians are available throughout the academic year to help students locate and use the materials and facilities they require.
-The regulations for use of the Library facilities are available in the Student Handbook (2.7).
-Library services include reference service, photocopying and printing facilities, library training and orientations, and document request and delivery.
+The Library has developed an extensive network for sharing educational resources and journals with other libraries in the region.
+The Library databases also have 18 Core Databases including Acland Anatomy, Visible Body, BMJ Clinical Summaries and Web of Science.New students will receive an induction into using the Library and its online facilities as part of orientation, and librarians are available throughout the academic vear to help students locate and use the materials and facilities they require.
+The regulations for use of the Library facilities are available in the Student Handbook.
+Library services include reference service, scanner, information literacy sessions, research support, interlibrary loans and document delivery, remote access, technology hub and wellness services.